Revolgy-Business-Solutions/development-manifesto/README.md

 # Or if you have some changes that aren't even committed yet, you may either
 # commit them...
 git commit -m 'Description of commit up to 80 chars'
-# ... or stash them locally
+# ... or stash them locally.
 git stash

 # If there weren't any history disruptions, you may simply run the following